Updated: Sep 17, 2021

 So while he may not be able to be like Captain America, Wolverine, or other fictional heroes, my son can grow up to be like St. Padre Pio, St. John Paul II, St. Joseph, or the thousands of other real-life heroes we call Saints.

-Tim Lucchesi is the Director of Chaste Love, a ministry inspired by St. John Paul II's Theology of the Body.
-The mission of Chaste Love is to help people discover their dignity and empower them to repair and strengthen their relationships.
+Tim Lucchesi is the Director of Love Worth Chasing, a ministry inspired by St. John Paul II's Theology of the Body.
+The mission of Love Worth Chasing is to help people discover their dignity and empower them to repair and strengthen their relationships.
 More importantly, Tim is a Beloved son of God, a husband to an amazing woman, and the father of two.
 Tim loves cheesecake, superheroes, and tacos.